chamarakl-research/CDN_antifingerprinting/README.md

 ![AntiFP_res](https://github.com/chamarakl-research/CDN_antifingerprinting/blob/main/AntiFP_Results.jpg "CDN")

-### Check your fingerprint in https://amiunique.org/fingerprint and refresh the page about after 10 minitues to see whether another unique fingerprint is genereated for your device browser
+### Check your fingerprint in https://amiunique.org/fingerprint and refresh the page about after 10 minitues to see whether another unique fingerprint is genereated for your device/browser

 A. To enable windows update you must bypass the CDN antifingerprinting server.
 This done by adding the following ip addresses in the proxy exception list in "internet options"
     1. *.windowsupdate.com; *.microsoft.com; *.windows.com